Every Woody Harrelson Performance, Ranked

 19. Three Billboards Outside Ebbing, Missouri (2017)

 Harrelson reunites with his Seven Psychopaths writer-director Martin McDonagh for this Frances McDormand vehicle: She plays a grieving mother who wants justice for her raped and murdered daughter, and he’s the police chief she blames for the killer remaining unidentified.
 His performance is one of hidden depths, setting us up to believe he’s just a lazy cop but then slowly exposing new dimensions within him.
-The movie doesn’t open until November 10, so we’ll leave it at that for the moment.
-But let’s just say that Three Billboards continues Harrelson’s recent streak of strong dramatic work that suggests he may only now be coming into his prime.
+Three Billboards continues Harrelson’s recent streak of strong dramatic work that suggests he may only now be coming into his prime.

 18. Transsiberian (2008)